 The original MOBI format (used on early Kindle readers) was developed by a French company Mobipocket SA that was bought by Amazon in 2005 to obtain rights to their format.
-Kindles can read unprotected MOBI files (with extensions .mobi or .prc) as well as their own files (with extension .amz) that differ only in the way digital rights are handled.
-In 2011 Amazon introduced the expanded KF8 format that is used by Kindle Fire tablets and newer Kindle readers.
+Kindles can read unprotected MOBI files (with extensions .mobi or .prc) as well as their own files (with extension .azw) that differ only in the way digital rights are handled.
+In 2011 Amazon introduced the expanded KF8 format (files with extenson .azw3) that is supported in fourth generation and later Kindle readers.
+In 2015 Amazon introduced the KFX format (files with extension .kfx) with enhanced typesetting that is supported in seventh generation and later Kindle readers.
 The EPUB format is based on a standard developed by the International Digital Publishing Forum (IDPF).
 This format is used by almost all of the eBook publishers other than Amazon, e.g., Apple, Barnes & Noble, and Sony.
 An EPUB document consists of the HTML files containing the content along with several organizational files.
 These files are compressed into a single zip file having the extension epub, e.g., MyBook.epub.

 In the next section we will describe the basic structure of an HTML document and will define some of the HTML tags that are valid in both MOBI and EPUB documents.